-New students, even those with some prior experience at other facilities, are strongly encouraged to take two or three trial lessons.
+New students, even those with some prior experience at other facilities, are required to start with our Evaluation package which consists of two 1/2 hour private lessons.
 If you have never ridden, they will give you an idea of what to expect.
 If you have ridden, it will introduce you to our lesson program.
 Either way, it will give your instructor an idea of your experience level and help her to select the proper horse for you to use in future lessons.

 We require all of our students to wear SEI approved protective headwear while riding.
 These helmets can be purchased at most tack stores or ordered through many of the catalogs.
 We have found that most of the younger riders prefer the plastic helmets.
 They have air vents, which make them cooler to wear in hot weather, and they are lighter weight.
 There are at least two locations within ten minutes of the stable that sell helmets.

 All of our lessons are one-half hour private lessons until you graduate to the Pre-Advanced level.
 They are strictly one-on-one lessons with no other riders or horses in the arena during your lesson time.
-Our lesson schedule starts at 3:00 P.M. on Tuesday through Friday and we teach every half hour with the last lesson ending at 9:00 P.M. except Friday which ends at 8:00 P.M.
-There are also a few half-hour slots on both Saturday mornings and Sunday afternoons.
+Our lesson schedule starts in mid-afternoon on Tuesday through Friday and we teach every half hour with the last lesson ending at 9:00 P.M. except Friday which ends at 8:00 P.M.
+There are also a few half-hour slots on Sunday afternoons.